In Haskell, functions must always return the same consistent type. There

 Example Time ๐

-lead to elegant solutions when you’ve got a lot of Maybe
+lead to elegant solutions when you’ve got a lot of Maybe-heavy code.

 Let’s say you’ve got a user model in your webapp with an optional email